 One of my highlights in Iran, Kashan is just like from "One Thousand and One Nights".
 Beautiful mosque of all the mosques I've seen in Iran, Agha Bozorg Mosque was the most empty one, during my visit there were maybe three other people around.
 It was just stunning!

 Traditional houses - the biggest attraction of Kashan But the biggest attraction of Kashan are the traditional houses, a perfect example of fine Persian architecture.
 I've been to two of them - I expected them to be similar but I couldn't have been any more mistaken!
 Both Khan-e Boroujerdi and Khan-e Tabatabai looked like nothing special from the outside but stepping inside is like moving into another world, the fairy tale one.
 Iran Tours Itineraries

 In the end, we should say that there are many more solo travelers visiting Iran than Jessica and Kamila.
-It is completely possible that people as tourist face to troubles and dangers during their visit to any country and destination and this is such an inevitable issue in the tourism industry, but it is a matter of frequency of such problems and surely we can say Iran unlike of many things that tourists may hear before visiting the country is not a dangerous destination at all, and even is among of the safest.
+It is completely possible that people as tourists face troubles and dangers during their visit to any country and destination and this is such an inevitable issue in the tourism industry, but it is a matter of frequency of such problems and surely we can say Iran unlike of many things that tourists may hear before visiting the country is not a dangerous destination at all, and even is among of the safest.